-Spring's a productive time to angle crappie as these panfish stack-up on predictable spots and are often willing biters.
+Spring's a productive time to fish crappie as these panfish stack-up on predictable spots and are often willing biters.
 Immediately following ice-out you'll find crappie in and around protected, shallow water.
 These zones are teeming with forage, and crappie will feed heartily for several weeks until the water's warm enough for spawning, which occurs between late spring and early summer.
 Cracking the code on early-season crappie relies on the golden rule of real-estate: location, location, location.
 And when talking papermouths in spring, this means fishing the Three Cs: coves, creeks and canals.

-The Action's in the Sheltered, Shallows
+The Fishing Action is in the Sheltered, Shallows

 Protected, sun-drenched, shallow-water areas that fit the Three Cs are the VIP lounges of the spring papermouth party.
 They're comfortable, bustling with activity, and well-stocked with hors-d'oeuvres.
 This is because they're the first areas to warm after ice-out.
 Spots on a northern side of a water system can be particularly good as they receive the most sunshine and are protected from cold, north winds.